jeffersonxu/ludobots/README.md

 ## Methods
 Methods.
 Explain what you did and how you did it.
 Where is the code to do each step?
 How do you run it?
 Cartoons of the genotype-to-phenotype map (how brains/bodies are encoded and expressed to form a robot), mutations (explain all the ways to make offspring and how they can be dis/similar to parents), selection (how does the parallel hill climber or whatever algo you use, work?)

 The experiment starts off in `search.py` which utilizes the `PARALLEL_HILL_CLIMBER` class.
-Within this class we can see the main structure used for  evolution in `parallellHillClimber.py`
+Within this class we can see the main structure used for  evolution in `parallellHillClimber.py`: Spawn -> Mutate -> Evaluate -> Select -> Save
 ```python
 def Evolve_For_One_Generation(self, directOrGUI):
     self.Spawn()